shaoml114/shaoml114.github.com/index.md

 - Social Media, CV, Bigdata.

 ### Eduction Experience

-- 2015--2020, Beihang University, School of Computer Science and Engineering, Doctor Degree, Supervisor: [Jianxin Li](http://act.buaa.edu.cn/lijx/).
-- 2018--2019, State University of New York (SUNY), Computer Science, Visiting Students.
+Minglai Shao received his doctoral degree in School of Computer Science and Engineering from Beihang University, under the supervision of Prof. [Jianxin Li](https://scse.buaa.edu.cn/info/1354/9245.htm).
+He was a visiting scholar in the State University of New York.

 ### Academic Activities